-Braga Art Cafe is a trendy restaurant at Braga which won’t disappoint customers in terms of food, serving, and ambiance.
+Braga Art Cafe is a trendy restaurant in Braga that won’t disappoint customers in terms of food, serving, and ambiance.
 Their Javanese wooden décor is a soothing welcome.
-The details are intriguing, a display of antiques, paintings, and past decades lighting installations.
-Furniture made of teak wood add to the classic Javanese atmosphere.
+The details are intriguing, a display of antiques, paintings, and past decade’s lighting installations.
+Furniture made of teak wood adds to the classic Javanese atmosphere.

 Their food is crafted in such a way that makes this restaurant deserve its name, an art cafe.
 Alcohol flows are aplenty in their enormous bar.
 Sip a glass of favorite beverages and play Uno or other card games available.
 Also equipped with free Wifi, one can easily spend hours here.
-The price range at Braga Art Cafe is IDR 14k- 70k.
+The price range at Braga Art Cafe is Rp 14.000 to Rp70.000.

 Opening Hours and Price

-Restaurants and stores in Braga Street typically open around 8-9 AM in the morning.
+Restaurants and stores in Braga Street typically open around 8 to 9 AM in the morning.
 Some cafes open later in the evening until midnight.
-Prices vary depending on the type of the place.
-Restaurants such as Braga Permai has a price range of 20k-200k, while a more casual place like Warung Lima Rasa charges around 20k-30k on average.
+Prices vary depending on the type of place.
+Restaurants such as Braga Permai have a price range of Rp20.000 to Rp200.000.
+While a more casual place like Warung Lima Rasa charges around Rp20.000 to Rp30.000 on average.

-There are a number of budget accommodation along Braga Street.
-The rate is as cheap as IDR 232k per night at Chez Bon Hostel.
+There are a number of budget accommodations along Braga Street.
+The rate is as cheap as Rp232.000 per night at Chez Bon Hostel.
 Every few meters, there is a park bench for resting.
 Parking is located on the roadside.

 How To Get To Braga Street

-Braga street is still in the vicinity of Asia Afrika area, which is considered point zero of Bandung.
+Braga Street is still in the vicinity of the Asia Afrika area, which is considered point zero of Bandung.
 It’s a 5-minutes walk from Alun Alun Bandung through Asia Afrika Street.
 From Bandung Railway Station, tourists will only need to walk for about 10 minutes.

 If using public transport, hop into a public van heading toward Stasiun Bandung (line DAGO – ST. HALL, line SADANG SERANG – ST. HALL).
 Braga Street is 30 minutes drive from Bandung’s Husein Sastranegara Airport.
 From the airport, opt for a taxi instead, since it’s far more convenient.